nf-core/phaseimpute/README.md

 Phase3,3,ALL.chr3.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz,ALL.chr3.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz.csi
 ```

-Now, you can run the pipeline using:
+## Running the pipeline

+Execute the pipeline with the following command:

 ```bash
 nextflow run nf-core/phaseimpute \